 What is necessary to repair the damage of osteopenic, osteoporosic bone, is for calcium to be absorbed and utilized in bone formation.
 THAT is what Fujita's specially treated oyster shell and seaweed seems to do.

 Note: In recent years there has been some concern about lead contamination in Calcium supplements.
 I asked manufacturer of Advacal about this and they said that the special preparation of this supplement means that lead is not a problem for Advacal.

-(If you want to see ALL forms the that Advacal comes in, just click on Amazon and type in Advacal.
-You will get a page with all the forms of Advacal currently on the market.
+(If you want to see ALL forms the that Advacal comes in, just click this link to Amazon: Advacal .
+You will go to a page with all the forms of Advacal currently on the market.